DataDog/dogstatsd-ruby/README.md

 1. Applications that use `fork` after having created the dogstatsd instance: the child process will need a new dogstatsd instance, as otherwise it will be unable to send metrics.

-2. Applications that create multiple instances of the client without closing them: it is important to `#close` the instance to free the thread and the socket it is using or it will lead to resources leaking (threads and sockets).
+2. Applications that create multiple instances of the client without closing them: it is important to `#close` all instances to free the thread and the socket they are using otherwise you will leak those resources.

 If you are using [Sidekiq](https://github.com/mperham/sidekiq), please make sure to close the client instances that are instantiated.
 [See this example on using DogStatsD-ruby v5.x with Sidekiq](https://github.com/DataDog/dogstatsd-ruby/blob/master/examples/sidekiq_example.rb).

 If you are using [Puma](https://github.com/puma/puma) or [Unicorn](https://yhbt.net/unicorn.git), please make sure to create the instance of DogStatsD in the workers, not in the main process before it forks to create its workers.
 See [this comment for more details](https://github.com/DataDog/dogstatsd-ruby/issues/179#issuecomment-845570345).

-Applications that run into issues but can't apply these recommendations should use the `single_thread` mode which avoids the use of the compainion thread.
+Applications that run into issues but can't apply these recommendations should use the `single_thread` mode which disables the use of the companion thread.
 Here is how to instantiate a client in this mode:

 ```ruby